Symptoms of Depression

 • Depressed mood lasting more than two weeks, possibly accompanied by feelings of hopelessness or worthlessness

-• Loss of interest in people and activities, even failing to derive pleasure from daily activities (anhedonia)
+• Loss of interest in people and activities, even experiencing anhedonia

-• Self-blame or excessive guilt, possibly accompanied by thoughts of death or suicide
+• Feelings of guilt or excessive self-blame, which may include thoughts of death or suicide

-Some patients may experience a "feeling of emptiness," feeling helpless and alone even in safe environments.
+Some patients may experience a sense of emptiness, feeling helpless and lonely even in safe environments.
 These emotional changes can lead to social withdrawal, creating a vicious cycle.

 Cognitive and Thinking Impairments

-• Slowed thinking speed, requiring excessive effort for daily decisions
+• Slowed thinking, with excessive effort required for daily decisions

-These cognitive impairments may be misunderstood as laziness or lack of motivation, but they are actually physiological phenomena related to abnormal functioning of the prefrontal cortex.
+These cognitive impairments may be mistaken for laziness or lack of motivation but are actually physiological phenomena related to abnormal frontal cortex function of the brain.

 Physiological and Behavioral Symptoms